National Liberation Movement (Upper Volta)

-The National Liberation Movement (Mouvement de Libération Nationale, MLN) was a political party in Burkina Faso.
+The National Liberation Movement (Mouvement de Libération Nationale, MLN) was a left-wing political party in Burkina Faso.

 History

 The party was originally established by Joseph Ki-Zerbo in Dakar in Senegal in August 1958.
 Ki-Zerbo founded the party in order to campaign for a "no" vote in the constitutional referendum in September.
 After 99% of voters voted for the new constitution, Ki Zerbo moved to Guinea, the only country to oppose the constitution and subsequently become independent.

 In 1970 Ki-Zerbo re-established the party to run in the parliamentary elections that year.
 It received 11% of the vote and won 6 of the 57 seats in the National Assembly.

 The party was banned in 1974.